top of page

 Course Dates: Self-paced

-MIT OpenCourseWare (OCW) is an initiative by the Massachusetts Institute of Technology (MIT) that provides free and open access to a wide array of high-quality educational materials, including lecture notes, assignments, and exams for a vast range of courses.
-One of the standout offerings in the OCW collection is the course titled "Thermodynamics and Climate Change."
-This course delves into the fundamental principles of thermodynamics and their direct application to the critical issue of climate change.
-It explores the intricate relationship between energy, heat transfer, and the Earth's climate system, offering students a comprehensive understanding of the science behind global warming and climate fluctuations.
-The course materials are exceptionally detailed, presenting a blend of theoretical knowledge and practical insights, and are designed to cater to a diverse audience, from seasoned scientists to interested learners looking to comprehend the science that underpins one of the most pressing challenges of our time.
+The MIT OpenCourseWare (OCW) initiative by the Massachusetts Institute of Technology (MIT) provides free access to high-quality educational materials, including lecture notes, assignments, and exams for a vast range of courses.
+One of the standout offerings in the OCW collection is "Thermodynamics and Climate Change."
+This course delves into the fundamental principles of thermodynamics and their direct application to climate change.
+It explores the relationship between energy, heat transfer, and the Earth's climate system, offering a comprehensive understanding of the science behind global warming and climate fluctuations.
+The course materials are detailed, presenting a blend of theoretical knowledge and practical insights.

 Eligibility: Grades 9-11 at the time of application